twbs/bootlint/README.md

 Bootlint exports a `bootlint` property on the global `window` object.
 In a browser environment, the following public APIs are available:

-* `bootlint.lintCurrentDocument(reporter)`: Lints the HTML of the current document and calls the `reporter()` function repeatedly with each lint problem as an argument.
+* `bootlint.lintCurrentDocument(reporter, disabledIds)`: Lints the HTML of the current document and calls the `reporter()` function repeatedly with each lint problem as an argument.
+  * `reporter` is a *reporter* function (see above for a definition).
+It will be called repeatedly with each lint problem as an argument.
+  * `disabledIds` is an array of string linter IDs to disable
   * Returns nothing (i.e. `undefined`)
-* `bootlint.showLintReportForCurrentDocument()`: Lints the HTML of the current document and reports the linting results to the user.
+* `bootlint.showLintReportForCurrentDocument(disabledIds)`: Lints the HTML of the current document and reports the linting results to the user.
   * If there are any lint warnings, one general notification message will be `window.alert()`-ed to the user.
 Each warning will be output individually using `console.warn()`.
+  * `disabledIds` is an array of string linter IDs to disable
   * Returns nothing (i.e. `undefined`)

-In a browser environment, after Bootlint has loaded, `bootlint.showLintReportForCurrentDocument()` will be invoked once.
+In a browser environment, after Bootlint has loaded, `bootlint.showLintReportForCurrentDocument([])` will be executed once.

 ### Node.js